-My craft room is in the middle of a much needed makeover so I decided to DIY a framed peg board to help out with storage space.
+My craft room is in the middle of a much needed makeover with limited surface storage so I decided to make a framed pegboard as a solution.

-DIY Framed Peg Board
+Supplies for making a Framed Peg Board

 - Thrifted Picture Frame

 - E6000 Glue (buy it here)

 - Paint in desired color

 - Pegboard hooks to hang things, (on Amazon here)